Ljungwaldh/First-Milestone-Project/README.md

 Text-align css styling used for aligning unordered list items in my introduction section to align to the left, to give a better appearance than being centered by the bootstrap class of the column.
 Code provided by W3Schools https://www.w3schools.com/css/tryit.asp?filename=trycss_text-align
 Obtained base code for how to code a media query, to be used in adding media queries for my carousel on index.html, presenting a given carousel type depending on screen size.
 Code provided by W3Schools https://www.w3schools.com/css/css3_mediaqueries.asp
 Obtained base code for setting iframes for Youtube videos, used thios so I could present Youtube videos on my blog posts.
 Code provided by W3Schools https://www.w3schools.com/html/html_youtube.asp
+Credit to T.Touda for code that provided base for sorting out central positioning of Youtube videos in blog post pages.
+Solution found on Stack Overflow: https://stackoverflow.com/questions/22433616/how-can-i-align-youtube-embedded-video-in-the-center-in-bootstrap